jbat100/sonosthesia-daw-connector/README.md

 The websocket server is the connection point for applications.
 It allows bi-lateral communication using a protocol based on [messagepack](https://msgpack.org/index.html) which is extremely efficient and portable.
 Each message has an OSC style address `string` and a `byte[]` payload which can be decoded according to the expected type.

-A client implementations currently only exists for [Unity](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.pack) but is relatively straightforward to implement on any platform which supports websockets and messagepack.

-## MIDI Sources
+## MIDI Sources and Sinks

 A midi source listens to a MIDI input port on the local machine and relays the messages to websocket clients.

-## MIDI Sinks

 A midi sink listens to requests from websocket clients to send MIDI messages to a MIDI output port on the local machine.

+## OSC Sources and Sinks

+An OSC source listens to a OSC port on the local machine and relays the messages to websocket clients.
+OSC sources are used to relay messages sent by the DAW (or DAW extensions/plugins).

+An OSC sink listens to requests from websocket clients to send OSC messages to an OSC port on the local machine.
+OSC sinks are used to relay messages to the DAW (or DAW extensions and plugins).

+When relaying OSC messages to and from websocket clients, specific messagepack data structures are used for each message type for efficiency.

+## Websocket Client Implementations

+A client implementation currently only exists for [Unity](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.pack) but is relatively straightforward to implement on any platform which supports websockets and messagepack.

+## M4L Devices

+A number of [M4L devices](https://github.com/jbat100/sonosthesia-daw-connector/tree/main/m4l) are available to send Host, MIDI and Audio analysis information to OSC sources and to recieve requests from OSC sinks.